JohanHorsmans/Language-Analytics-Assignment-1/README.md

 3: Save the file as an .ipynb-file (windows: ctrl + s // mac: cmd + s)

-4: Upload this to you "src" folder in Jupyter notebook.
+4: Upload this to your "src" folder in Jupyter notebook.

 5: Open the script and run it.